Dense Packing in Hair Transplantation: How Many Grafts Per Square Centimetre?

 Hair transplant outcomes are determined largely by graft density, how many follicular units are placed per square centimetre of recipient area.
-Native scalp typically has 70–100 follicular units per cm² in non-balding areas.
-Early transplant techniques achieved 15–25 grafts/cm², producing pluggy unnatural appearances.
-Modern dense packing pushes density to 40–60 grafts/cm² in carefully selected zones.
+Native scalp typically has 70 to 100 follicular units per cm² in non-balding areas.
+Early transplant techniques achieved 15 to 25 grafts/cm², producing pluggy unnatural appearances.
+Modern dense packing pushes density to 40 to 60 grafts/cm² in carefully selected zones.

 Discussion (2)